 Hospice care is comprehensive care by a team of medical experts that allows individuals and their families to focus on living as fully as possible.
-More than 1.6 million dying Americans were served by hospice providers across the nation, yet there are many truths to be learned about what hospice care is.
+Hospice providers served more than 1.6 million dying Americans in 2015 across the nation, yet there is still much that can be learned about what quality community-based hospice care is.

 Myth: Hospice is where you go when there is nothing more a doctor can do.

 Fact: Hospice is not a place, but a philosophy of care providing medical, emotional and spiritual care focusing on comfort and quality of life.

 Myth: Hospice is only for the last days of life.

 Fact: Patients and their families can receive hospice care for six months or longer, depending on the course of the illness.
 Hospice care is most beneficial when there is sufficient time to manage symptoms and establish a trusting relationship with both the patient and the family.